Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/08_CoreActions.md

 - data_input: Entity that can be used to make a decision, for example a business document.
 - event-id: ID of the task event that can be used to make a decision.

 It is possible to include a static input via the unconnected input port.
-You can use the *data_input* or the *event_id* input port to define a static input in the *Static inputs* section in the settings side bar.
+You can use the *data_input* or the *event_id* input port to define a static input in the *Static inputs* section in the settings sidebar.
 For detailed information, see [Insert a static input](../Operation/06_InsertStaticInput.md).